SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 ---
 id: cse-rules-syntax
-title: CSE Rules Syntax
+title: Cloud SIEM Rules Syntax
 sidebar_label: Rules Syntax
-description: Learn about the functions you can use when writing CSE Rules.
+description: Learn about the functions you can use when writing Cloud SIEM Rules.
 ---

-This topic describes commonly used CSE rules language functions.
-Rules language functions are used in CSE rule expressions.
-For information about rules and rule expressions, see [About CSE Rules](/docs/cse/rules/about-cse-rules).
+This topic describes commonly used Cloud SIEM rules language functions.
+Rules language functions are used in Cloud SIEM rule expressions.
+For information about rules and rule expressions, see [About Cloud SIEM Rules](/docs/cse/rules/about-cse-rules).

 ## &&